-The preparation of the unaudited interim consolidated financial statements in compliance with PFRS requires the Group to make estimates and assumptions that affect the amount reported in the unaudited interim consolidated financial statements and accompanying notes.
+The preparation of the consolidated financial statements in compliance with PFRS requires the Group to make estimates and assumptions that affect the amount reported in the consolidated financial statements and accompanying notes.
 Future events may occur which will cause the assumptions used in arriving at the estimates to change.
-The effects of any change in estimates are reflected in the unaudited interim consolidated financial statements, as they become reasonably determinable.
+The effects of any change in estimates are reflected in the consolidated financial statements, as they become reasonably determinable.

-Judgments and estimates are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+Judgments, estimates and assumptions are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.